Square-face/Transaction-Logging/README.md

-# transaction-log
+# Transaction Logging
-A Service for logging transactions and getting a spending summary
+A Service for logging transactions and getting a spending summary for yourself.